samvera-deprecated/hydra/doc/Home.md

 # Hydra Developer Wiki
+(Please feel free to edit this wiki and help make it better - if you're not sure about changes, propose them on hydra-tech@googlegroups.com first)

 The projecthydra gem is a container gem which locks major version dependencies for a complete release of the hydra framework.
 Requiring this gem or including it in your Gemfile will load or install a coherent set of hydra gems developed and tested for interoperability.
 Developers requiring the most current functionality may choose to omit this gem and build their gem dependencies manually.